Pat-a-Pet Helps Elders Reclaim Their Past

 The gray-haired woman, immaculate in flannel skirt and blue cardigan, speaks clearly, yet to no one in particular.
 And in any other group, watching a black kitten pounce on a toy mouse, her utterance might seem unremarkable.
 But these folks—10 women and one gentleman—are residents of the Courtyard, a center providing care for those with memory loss at Quarry Hill in Camden.
 Caregivers here, in partnership with P.A.W.S.’s Pat-a-Pet program, are discovering the extraordinary power of companion animals to engage residents and help them reconnect with long-forgotten memories.

-“My daughter heard about a program like Pat-a-Pet, run by Angel Memorial Animal Hospital in Massachusetts, and suggested that I start one here,” she says.
+“My daughter-in-law heard about a program like Pat-a-Pet, run by Angel Memorial Animal Hospital in Massachusetts, and suggested that I start one here,” she says.
 Marty began taking her West Highland terrier to visit her mother and other patients at the Camden Health Care Center (CHCC), a nursing home that once stood on land now occupied by Quarry Hill.
 Before long, additional volunteers, escorting selected, eminently pat-able dogs and cats from Camden-Rockport Animal Rescue League (recently renamed P.A.W.S.
 Animal Adoption Center), joined the cause.

 For shelter animals, the benefits of Pat-a-Pet are compelling, Marty explains.
 “It helps pets adjust to different people and different environments.
 It also helps us learn more about the animals so that ultimately we can find the best possible homes for them.”